bhky/opennsfw2/README.md

 # Return two lists giving the elapsed time in seconds and the NSFW probability of each frame.
 elapsed_seconds, nsfw_probabilities = n2.predict_video_frames(video_path)
 ```

-For users familiar with NumPy and TensorFlow / Keras:
+## Lower level with TensorFlow / Keras

 ```python
 import numpy as np
 import opennsfw2 as n2